-Robanske had experienced the Vancouver 2010 Olympic Winter Games as a forerunner for the snowboard cross event.
+Robanske experienced Vancouver 2010 as a forerunner for the snowboard cross event.
 He joined the national team in 2010-11 but his season ended after the 2011 Winter X Games in Aspen.
 A late addition to the field, he was coming off a huge final jump when he had to avoid landing on a fellow competitor who had gotten wild in the air.
 Robanske flew about 40 feet high and 110 feet in distance before a hard impact that caused compression fractures to his T7 and T11 vertebrae.
 His first event back was a World Cup in Telluride, Colorado in December 2011 where he finished second.
 But he would only compete in one other World Cup event during the 2011-12 season.
 At Veysonnaz, Switzerland in January 2012 he broke his left ankle, which he realized about five seconds into his semifinal run after a crash in an earlier round.
 He underwent surgery and took the rest of the season off to recover.

 FIS World Championships: 2017 – 42nd (SBX); 2015 - 27th (SBX); 2013 – 12th (SBX)

 Winter X Games: 2015 – 16th (SBX); 2014 – 7th (SBX); 2011 – 12th (SBX)